 In global comparisons, South Africa meets the average amount of government expenditure allocated to services like education, health, and housing by similar middle-income countries.
-Yet South Africa has been the site of thousands of community protests, commonly known as “service delivery protests” that are the result of growing frustration with the type, quantity, and quality of services received by the country’s poor.
-This is certainly what is driving the mobilization of the residents of Cape Town’s informal settlements to get the city government to address the lack of adequate sanitation facilities, and the shocking condition of those that are being provided.
+Yet there is growing frustration with the type, quantity, and quality of services received by the country’s poor.

-- Improve the quality of CSO engagement with government at the point of service delivery.
+Improve the quality of civil society engagement with government at the point of service delivery.

-- Support the replication of our CSO partners’ campaigns
+Support the replication of our civil society partners’ campaigns.

 Work by Our Partners

 Engaging Government Differently: Social Audits and Service Delivery